John Maynard Harlan: Political career

 From 1896 through 1898, Harlan served as a Chicago alderman for the 22nd Ward.

 During his time involved in Chicago politics, he became regarded as an expert on the city's traction issue.

 As an alderman, he was responsible for the "Harlan Report", a well-founded assessment of legal matters associated with public transit.
 On June 21, 1897, only twelve days after Governor John Riley Tanner signed the Allen Law, Harlan introduced the so-called "Harlan resolution" to the Chicago City Council, which would appoint a committee to investigate the traction issue and the conditions of the street railways.
 The resolution passed on October 13.
 The resultant committee consisted of Harlan, William Jackson, Adolphus T. Maltby, and William T. Mayoble.
-Mayor Harrison served as ex-officio chairman.
+Mayor Carter Harrison IV served as ex-officio chairman.
 George E. Hooker was appointed its secretary.
 The "Harlan Report" was the product of this investigation, and was submitted on March 28, 1898.

 In 1896, Harlan traveled to the Illinois State Capitol to play a role in an effort to lobby against the possible election by the legislature of Martin B. Madden as United States Senator.
 The effort was successful in seeing Madden withdraw himself from consideration.

 Harlan was on the ballot as an independent Republican in the 1920 Illinois gubernatorial election.

 Campaigns for mayor

-Harlan ran for mayor of Chicago as an independent Republican in the 1897 Chicago mayoral election, placing a distant second behind Democratic nominee Carter Harrison Jr. in a multi-candidate race.
+Harlan ran for mayor of Chicago as an independent Republican in the 1897 Chicago mayoral election, placing a distant second behind Democratic nominee Carter Harrison IV in a multi-candidate race.
 Taking advantage of the city's traction concern, Harlan ran on a platform which sought greater regulation for streetcars, and advocated the solution of municipal ownership of the city's streetcar lines.

 Harlan unsuccessfully sought the Republican nomination for mayor in 1901, losing the nomination to Elbridge Hanecy.
-Harlan's candidacy had drawn the support of many non-machine/independent Republicans.
+Harlan's candidacy had drawn the support of many non-machine/independent Republicans, such as Harold L. Ickes.
 After Hanecy won the nomination, there were unsuccessful efforts to draft Harlan into making an independent run in the general election.

 Harlan again unsuccessfully sought the Republican nomination for mayor in 1903, losing the nomination to Graeme Stewart.

 In 1905, Harlan won the Republican nomination for mayor.
 He lost the general election to Democratic nominee Edward Fitzsimmons Dunne.
 By the time of the 1905 election, Harlan's position on the traction issue, including his stance on municipal ownership, had significantly weakened.
 His Democratic opponent, Dunne, was a staunch supporter of municipal ownership, and many of those who supported Harlan's 1897 campaign backed Dunne instead, while a number of groups that had opposed Harlan's 1897 candidacy backed him in 1905.